elftausend/gradients/README.md

 (if this example does not compile, consider looking [here](https://github.com/elftausend/gradients/blob/main/gradients/examples/mnist.rs))

 [example]: https://github.com/elftausend/gradients/blob/main/gradients/examples/mnist.rs
-Use a struct that implements the NeuralNetwork trait to define which layers you want to use:
+Use a struct that implements the NeuralNetwork trait (it is implemented via the `network` attribute) to define which layers you want to use:

 ```rust
 use gradients::purpur::{CSVLoader, CSVReturn, Converter};